Moodymann: Career

+Soul Skate

+Since 2007, Moodyman has hosted a biannual Memorial Day roller skating party in Detroit called Soul Skate.
+Moodymann does not exclusively perform at Soul Skate, nor is the event exclusively for disco; DJs from other major American cities play house, funk, and hip-hop.

+In 2018, Dazed magazine produced a documentary short film about the event.
+Moodymann provides narration and three of his songs — “Black Mahogani,” “I Got Werk,” and “I Can’t Kick This Feeling When It Hits” — appear in the film.

+In 2010, Moodymann partnered with Red Bull Music Academy to host a Soul Skate roller-skating jam in South London’s Renaissance Rooms.
+Ten Detroit dancers between the ages of 8 and 80 performed at the event.
+Moodymann performed alongside Horse Meat Disco, a London-based disco band.

 Style and influences

 Moodymann is considered to have "developed hybrid modes of recording and performance incorporating analog and digital media—the playing of 'real' instruments with 'pushing buttons live'."
 Philip Sherburne of Pitchfork wrote: "His sample-heavy productions have drawn on artists like Stevie Wonder, Marvin Gaye, and Chic, not to mention gospel music, and his beats have always remained rooted in disco's bump and swirl."

+Critic Ben Cardew argues that Moodymann influenced lo-fi house and outsider house in the 2010s, as well as chillwave, a 2000s-era microgenre inspired by the music of the 1970s and 1980s.

+Moodymann credits Mojo, Marvelous Marv, Robert Plant and Led Zeppelin as musical influences.
+He grew up listening to the WJZZ radio station.
+Moodymann took much of his musical influences from the roller rink, where he regularly danced to Kraftwerk’s “Trans-Europe Express.”
+For years, Moodymann says, he thought the duo were Black men from Detroit before learning that Kraftwerk comes from Germany.

 Personal life

 In January 2019, Moodymann released a video on Instagram, which he later removed, showing the Highland Park police holding him at gunpoint in his parked car, on his property.
 The Highland Park police department released a statement saying that during the incident, Moodymann did not show proof of ownership of the property or an ID, which led to the arrest.
 Moodymann was later released after an investigation showing that he was indeed the owner of the property.

+Moodymann refuses to work with major labels and has expressed a desire to help others in his neighborhood by running his own label.
+Moodymann works on every release by KDJ Records, but also owns the label Mahogani Music, which releases music by other artists.